jmurph22/hashrename/README.md

 # hashrename
 Cross platform node.js software to rename files to their sha256.
+The file extensions are retained.